THE SHADOW WITCH: Sneak Peek

 “Ma’am,” he said.
 “Did you not hear me?
 You must leave.”

 I pulled back the hood of my cloak.
 Instinctively my fingers brushed the pendant of my necklace, while my magic flowed around me.
-It was a simple trick, one I’d done many times, making my features resemble someone else—even say, a Queen?
+It was a simple trick, one I’d used many times, making my features resemble someone else—even say, a Queen?
 The men gaped, eyes widening.

 “You were saying?”
 I cocked my head, keeping my voice cold and harsh just as she would have.